-As part of our next topic in the series on the BRC Global Storage and Distribution Standard we examine the need for effective internal auditing, required in clause 3.2.
+As part of our next topic in the series on the BRCGS Global Storage and Distribution Standard we examine the need for effective internal auditing, required in clause 3.2.

 How can we define “auditing”?
 Well it could be simply defined as: “An inspection process undertaken to compare condition, processes and practices against the requirements of legislation, code of practice, or standard”, where the standard could be an International or National Standard or internal policy and procedure based on best practice.

 The fundamental requirements to effective internal auditing are:-

 - Auditors should have appropriate education and / or expertise in the field in which they are auditing.
 It would be unreasonable to expect anyone to undertake a food safety or GMP audit without some degree of food safety or HACCP knowledge, as this knowledge will underpin the nature of the audit questions they will ask to explore the system or process.